Moissanite

 Moissanite (/ˈmɔɪsəˌnaɪt/) is naturally occurring silicon carbide and its various crystalline polymorphs.
 It has the chemical formula SiC and is a rare mineral, discovered by the French chemist Henri Moissan in 1893.
-Silicon carbide is useful for commercial and industrial applications due to its hardness, optical properties and thermal conductivity.
+Silicon carbide or moissanite is useful for commercial and industrial applications due to its hardness, optical properties, and thermal conductivity.

 Background

-The mineral moissanite was discovered by Henri Moissan while examining rock samples from a meteor crater located in Canyon Diablo, Arizona, in 1893.
+The mineral moissanite was discovered by Henri Moissan while examining rock samples from what is now called Meteor Crater located near Canyon Diablo, Arizona, US in 1893.
 At first, he mistakenly identified the crystals as diamonds, but in 1904 he identified the crystals as silicon carbide.
-Artificial silicon carbide had been synthesized in the lab by Edward G. Acheson just two years before Moissan's discovery.
+Artificial silicon carbide had been synthesized in the lab by Edward G. Acheson in 1891, just two years before Moissan's discovery.

 The mineral form of silicon carbide was named in honor of Moissan later on in his life.